HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 **Abnormal**

-Using `YukiHookModulePrefs` in (Xposed) Host environment but unable to get `XSharedPreferences` object.
+Using `YukiHookPrefsBridge` in (Xposed) Host environment but unable to get `XSharedPreferences` object.

 > The following example